Newsweek is a premier news magazine and website that has been bringing high-quality journalism to readers around the globe for over 80 years.

 China Daily’s web TV show is Global Talk that features communications with other countries and interviews with national and international politicians, industry executives and other major global players.
 It gives a powerfull video content to the broad audience.

-The Khaleej Times is a reference English-language business newspaper in the Persian Gulf.
+The Khaleej Times is a reference English-language business newspaper in the Gulf.
 It shapes the opinions of business readers, decisions makers and government agencies and establishments in the U.A.E and the GCC.

 Reaching out to more than 450,000 readers, the Khaleej Times was the first English newspaper to be launched in the UAE in 1978.